Documentation

 Build with scentrev-mcp

-Ten MCP tools that turn community fragrance knowledge into clean, structured data.
-Three steps from zero to your first response.
+14 MCP tools that turn community fragrance knowledge into clean, structured data.
+Ask in plain English - your agent handles the rest.

 01